• Room 02.004 - 18-20 College Green - Block 20

 I supervise doctoral projects on issues related to literacy and writing, digital literacy, language education, and digital epistemologies.
 Researchers and potential collaborators are welcome to contact me about working in these areas.

 Between 2018 and 2021 I was the Director of the MSc TESOL at Queen’s University Belfast.
-I currently lead on the module Digital Literacy & Communication (EDU7273) and also contribute to the MRes Social Research Methods on the module Social Science Research Online.
+I currently lead on the module Digital Literacy & Communication (EDU7273) and also contribute to other modules.

-I serve as External Examiner at the University of Edingburgh.
+I serve as External Examiner at the University of Edingburgh and Saint Francis University in Hong Kong.

 I have conducted Visiting Professor activities at Jilin University (China), Yogyakarta State University (Indonesia), Diponegoro University (Indonesia), and Sultan Ageng Tirtayasa University (Indonesia).